haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- Remove the original deathsAddresses csv layer
 	- Go to the symbology of the new reprojected deaths_locations layer
 	- Make the symbology *graduated* and the value "Num_Cases"
 	- Change the method to *size*.
-Rather than changing the colour of the symbol based on the number of cases, this will change the size of the symbol.
-Make the Size from 10 to 30 Map Units
+Rather than changing the color of the symbol based on the number of cases, this will change the size of the symbol.
+You can change the size range, try out what you think looks best.
-	- Make the Classification Mode Natural Breaks with three classes and choose Classify
+	- Make the Classification Mode Natural Breaks (remember what this means?) with three classes and choose Classify
 	- Press Ok.

 - Figure 4